RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Brun screamed in frustration.

-She had spent the last month helping Trouble confident she could do anything and help anyone.
-But the first sign someone she cared about was at risk she had been too polite to press them for details, so get to know them well enough that she could be relied upon.
+She had spent the last month helping Trouble; confident she could do anything and help anyone.
+But the first sign someone she cared about was at risk that perspective fell apart, she hadn't pressed Dee hard enough to prove she was trustworthy, to prove that she could be relied upon.

 Brun felt something tugging at her arm.